humzafaisal/humzafaisal/README.md

 ### <h1 align="center">Hello! 👋, </br> My name is Humza Faisal</h1>

-<h3>I am a junior software developer with three years of programming experience.
+<h3>I am a junior software developer with two years of programming experience.
 I have experience with C++, Java, & Javascript and am currently working on advancing my understanding of Python and ML/AI Programming applications.</h3>

 <br/>